zekurio/nix-config/README.md

 secrets/
 ```

-`modules/homelab` collects self-hosted services (Arr stack, Vaultwarden, Navidrome, etc.) and the Podman wrapper used on `adam`. `modules/home-manager` defines the user environment layers, while `modules/system` and friends provide cross-host defaults.
+`modules/homelab` collects self-hosted services (Arr stack, Vaultwarden, Navidrome, etc.) and the Podman wrapper used on `adam`. `modules/profiles/workstation.nix` now combines the desktop environment and Home Manager configuration so user-facing software is installed entirely through Home Manager, while `modules/system` and friends provide cross-host defaults.
 Secrets are encrypted with SOPS and stored under `secrets/*.yaml`.

 ## Hosts

 - `adam` – homelab server with the typical media services, SOPS managed secrets, and restic backups.
-- `lilith` – AMD desktop with Hyprland, gaming modules, and Secure Boot via Lanzaboote.
+- `lilith` – AMD desktop with Hyprland, gaming modules, Secure Boot via Lanzaboote, and it follows `nixpkgs-unstable` outright.
 - `tabris` – NixOS-WSL environment; this is the only Windows-hosted configuration.

 ## Remote installation with nixos-anywhere